nclarius/tile-gaps/README.md

 Extension for KDE's window manager to add space around windows snapped to a whole, half or quarter of the screen.

-The size of the gap is configurable.
+The size of the gap and the layouts to be gapped are configurable.

 ![screenshot](screenshot.png)